jrehor/kcc/README.md

 -------------------

-Well done, here is the bonus you were waiting for: the meaning of monadic `+`:
+Well done.
+There is a bonus waiting for you, you finally get to know the meaning of monadic `+`:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat